-The outgoing label for the prefix is found in the NLRI of the Multiprotocol BGP labeled IPv4/IPv6 Unicast prefix advertisement as defined in [RFC8277].
+The outgoing label for the prefix is found in the NLRI of the Multiprotocol BGP IPv4/IPv6 Labeled Unicast prefix advertisement as defined in [RFC8277].
 The label index L_I is only used as a hint to derive the local/incoming label.